lihaokun/RootOfMTP/README.md

 # RootOfMTP
 The tool "RootOfMTP" isolates all the real roots of a mixed trigonometric-polynomial (MTP) based on Maple.
+Algorithm details can be viewed in  [our paper](https://arxiv.org/abs/2202.06044).

 ## Code
 All code is in "RootOfMTP.mpl" and "mainIBR.mpl".